puppetlabs/puppetlabs-puppetdb/README.md

 ####`max_threads`

 Jetty option to explicetly set max-thread.
-The default is undef, so the jetty default is used (might be `120`).
+The default is undef, so the PuppetDB-jetty default is used.

 ### puppetdb:server